 Installation and activation

-The key preliminary step is to check that your phone supports eSIM; most recent phones do, but it's worth verifying with our guide on eSIM compatibility.
-After that, the process is straightforward: scan the QR at home, label the eSIM as "Bangladesh," activate data for that line upon arrival, and keep your primary SIM for calls to your Spanish number.
-The entire process, from scanning to having internet, takes no more than 1 minute, and Spanish support is available 24/7 in case any questions arise upon landing in a country where English is not always helpful.
+The key preliminary step is to check that your phone supports eSIM; most mid-range and high-end phones from recent years have it, but it's a good idea to verify this in your settings before purchasing.
+Then, the process is simple: scan the QR at home, label the eSIM as "Bangladesh," activate the data for that line upon arrival, and keep your main SIM for calls to your Spanish number.
+The entire process, from scanning to having internet, takes no more than 1 minute, and Spanish support is available 24/7 in case any questions arise as soon as you land in a country where English isn't always helpful.

 Frequently Asked Questions

 No. Mandatory passport registration applies to local SIMs you buy in the country, not to the eSIM you install before traveling.
-That's one of its big advantages: you skip the hassle and arrive with data, without queues or Bengali paperwork at Dhaka airport.
+That's one of its big advantages: you skip the process and arrive with data, without queues or Bengali paperwork at Dhaka airport.

 Is there good 4G coverage in Bangladesh?

-Yes, in the cities.
+Yes, in cities.
 Dhaka, Chittagong, and Sylhet have solid 4G for maps, messaging, and browsing.
 In rural areas, deltas, or the Sundarbans, the signal is more variable and can drop to 3G or disappear, so it's advisable to download offline maps before venturing inland.

-Which operators does the eSIM use in Bangladesh?
+What operators does the eSIM use in Bangladesh?

 The eSIM relies on the networks of the country's main operators, such as Grameenphone, Robi, Banglalink, or Teletalk, and connects to the best available signal in each area.
 Grameenphone usually has the widest reach, especially outside major cities.